Skip to main content

 • Real-time risk scores for every user action

-• Automatic fraud detection with zero additional code
+• Automatic fraud detection with minimal setup

 Prerequisites